 - Implementing new financial and ERP systems in Israel and Canada;

 - Working with its CPA firm to establish tax planning programs for the future while reducing taxes by USD 700K;

 - Working with bankers to re-structure their line of credit, and by;

-- Replacing key personnel with new professionals Here, again, the roadmap I discussed in a previous post was helpful because it enabled the executive team to focus on the issues at hand.
+- Replacing key personnel with new professionals.
+Here, again, the roadmap I discussed in a previous post was helpful because it enabled the executive team to focus on the issues at hand.
 Reaching out to external parties — in this case, the CPA’s — was particularly helpful because they were able to help with formulating and implementing a new global tax strategy, enhancing internal controls, and choosing a new software system.

 There is rarely an insurmountable situation.
 Being able to recognize that a problem exists, then decisively dealing with it is a key to success.
 More importantly, it is okay to ask for help.
-If your skills are not suitable for this task, then call in an expert who can help you lead the turnaround or help sell your company at the best price possible given its distressed situation.
+If your skills are not suitable for this task, call in an expert who can help you lead the turnaround or help sell your company at the best price possible given its distressed situation.